How to decide between NG Firewall and Micro Edge

 - NG Firewall's routing features are more robust, offering support for OSPF & BGP dynamic routing as well as more granular control over layer-3 traffic controls.
 It also supports Dynamic DNS configuration.

-- NG Firewall's feature selection is much greater, offering additional security & protection features: Virus Blocker, Intrusion Prevention, Captive Portal, User Directory, Policy Management, and SSL Inspector.
+- NG Firewall's feature selection is much greater, offering additional security & protection features: Virus Blocker, Intrusion Prevention, User Directory, Policy Management, and SSL Inspector.

 - NG Firewall can act as a VPN server, allowing remote clients & sites to connect via IPsec, OpenVPN, and WireGuard VPNs.
 Micro Edge can only act as a VPN client (it cannot accept incoming VPN connections).